 About this Cache

-This cache is a standard bison container, albeit with a twist.
+This cache is a container with a slight twist: technique is more important than strength.
 Please ensure that you sign the log - BYO Pen!
 Parking can be problematic around this area, but it is close to public transport ...

 Being a commuter station usage is concentrated around the morning, afternoon and evening peaks, hence be particularly muggle-aware at these times.